 Our Gender Equality Peer Educators will be trained in campaigning and will run our Toolkit 4 Girls Programme with other young women in schools, colleges, youth groups and any other setting where young women are present.
-The programme will look at Gender inequality, what it is like to be a woman, self-esteem, confidence building and campaigning.
+The programme will look at gender inequality, what it is like to be a woman, self-esteem, confidence building and campaigning.
 Once young women have completed the training they can plan and lead their own campaigns within their settings and join campaigns with other young women across the North East.

-th December 2019 where over 70 young women attended to take part in gender inequality workshops and discuss key issues they faced as young women today.
+We had our first Smash the Patriarchy event on 6th December 2019 where over 70 young women attended to take part in gender inequality workshops and discuss key issues they faced as young women today.
 They then picked key themes that effected them and joined groups by smashing piñatas.
 Each group discussed issues and solutions to their key theme and signed up to take part in future work.
-We also held our international young women’s day event on 12 th March 2020 where young women came together to celebrate.
+We also held our international young women’s day event on 12th March 2020 where young women came together to celebrate.
 We hired a selfie mirror, rodeo bull and had a performance from Kay Greyson.

 We have made local and national connections with organisations who are also funded by Paul Hamlyn Act for Change fund by attending networking days and regular virtual networking sessions.
 Due to Covid-19 we are unable to complete face to face work but are putting our Volunteers through Tyne and Wear Citizens Campaign training and are working virtually with them to campaign and raise awareness.
 If you would like to be involved please contact firstname.lastname@example.org

-Meet the Team.
+Meet the Team

-My name is Becky Dixon I’m 18 years old from Gateshead.
-I’m currently studying A-levels at Whickham School and Sports Collage Sixth Form.
-I found out about the opportunity to become a Gender Equality Peer Educator position I knew I wanted to apply, as gender inequality is something I’ve always been very passionate about.
+My name is Becky Dixon I’m 18 years old and from Gateshead.
+I’m currently studying A-levels at Whickham School and Sports College Sixth Form.
+As soon as I heard about the Gender Equality Peer Educator position I knew I wanted to apply, as gender inequality is something I’ve always been very passionate about.
 Before applying for the role I had heard about West End Woman and Girls Centre many times and how much they do for the community as a whole, which only made me want to apply for the position more.
 Having the opportunity to smash the patriarchy by challenging the dominant social, political and cultural ideas regarding gender equality and educate young women whilst doing so excites me.
 Despite the Covid-19 pandemic disrupting the process the staff at West End Woman and Girls Centre kept in contact throughout lockdown getting us involved in zoom calls etc. Since being able to have face to face contact it has given me the opportunity to meet many new people and share similar views and experiences.
 From the interview stage to inductions, it has been such an amazing experience, the whole team at Centre has made me feel so welcome and offered their full support throughout the whole process.
 I feel extremely privileged to be able to call myself a Gender Equality Peer Educator and I’m looking forward to my time at the Centre.

-My name is Munira Mohamed, I am 16 years old from Newcastle Upon Tyne and I work as a gender equality peer educator.
+My name is Munira Mohamed, I am 16 years old from Newcastle, and I work as a gender equality peer educator.
 I attended the centre’s youth group (‘older girls’) for the past few years and I’ve always been amazed by the work all the previous women were able to achieve; once I heard of the opportunity of being part of that change, I couldn’t be any more excited to become involved.
 The staff are extremely friendly and we were all able to form a mutual connection almost instantly which them makes it easier to formulate ideas and plans for our main goal; to create a change for each of the hurt, oppressed and angered hearts of the community and to spread awareness over all of the issues.